WCBU

 WCBU is a listener-supported, non-commercial public radio station owned by Bradley University in Peoria, Illinois.
-The station is a National Public Radio affiliate and is located on Bradley's campus.
+The station is a National Public Radio affiliate with its studios located on the fourth floor of Morgan Hall on Bradley's campus on West Bradley Avenue and its transmitter located on Cole Street in East Peoria.

 WCBU first signed on in 1970.
 In 2007, WCBU became the first radio station in Central Illinois to offer a second channel of separate classical programming for listeners with HD Radio receivers.

 In April 2019, Illinois State University, owner of Central Illinois' other NPR member, WGLT, and Bradley University signed an agreement in which ISU assumed operations of WCBU starting June 1, 2019.
 WCBU will continue to run broadcast operations on the Bradley campus and will keep the WCBU call letters and 89.9 FM frequency.
 ISU will manage WCBU's personnel operations.
 WGLT's translator signal at 103.5 FM in Peoria, which had simulcast WGLT's signal, will simulcast WCBU-HD2's classical music format.

 Programming

 WCBU, Peoria Public Radio offers a wide variety of news and music programs on both its main and HD channels.
 Both channels can be heard via a live web streaming.

 The station's main channel airs news and information and entertainment programming, including NPR's top news programs, All Things Considered, Morning Edition, Weekend Edition, 1A, Wait Wait...
 Don't Tell Me! and Here & Now.

 Some of the station's local programming: